lichen14/awesome-weakly-supervised-segmentation/README.md

-# Weakly-supervised-learning-for-image-segmentation
+# Weakly-supervised-learning-for-image-analysis

 [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)  ![GitHub stars](https://img.shields.io/github/stars/lichen14/awesome-weakly-supervised-segmentation?color=yellow)  ![GitHub forks](https://img.shields.io/github/forks/lichen14/awesome-weakly-supervised-segmentation?color=green&label=Fork)  ![visitors](https://visitor-badge.glitch.me/badge?page_id=lichen14.awesome-weakly-supervised-segmentation)
-* Recently, weak-supervised image segmentation has become a hot topic in medical&natural image computing.
+* Recently, weak-supervised image analysis has become a hot topic in medical&natural image computing.
 Unfortunately, there are only a few open-source codes and datasets, since the privacy policy and others.
-For easy evaluation and fair comparison, we are trying to build a semi-supervised medical image segmentation benchmark to boost the semi-supervised learning research in the medical image computing community. **If you are interested, you can push your implementations or ideas to this repo or contact [me](https://lichen14.github.io/) at any time**.
+For easy evaluation and fair comparison, we are trying to build a weak-supervised image analysis benchmark to boost the weak-supervised learning research in the image computing community.
+* If you are interested, you can push your implementations or ideas to this repo or contact [me](https://lichen14.github.io/) at any time.
+* My personal interest is mainly focused on medical image segmentation tasks, but this repo will also collect many papers on natural image detection and segmentation tasks.
 ### Typical weak annotations include image-level labels, bounding boxes, points, and scribbles.
 This repo focus on points and scribbles.

 ## Content